 Do not rely on your firearm’s safety device.
 Treat every firearm as though it were loaded and could fire at any time.

 Be sure the barrel of your gun is clear of obstructions (i.e., cleaning patches, etc.) before each usage.
+When you’re finished with cleaning you gun, you might want to put it in somewhere safe like this Stockinger safe.
 This s especially important if your DSG is equipped with a muzzle brake.

 Become familiar with the mechanical and handling characteristics of your gun prior to using it for the first time.